guardian/dotcom-rendering/.github/ISSUE_TEMPLATE/request-for-change.md

 ---
-name: DCR Request for change
+name: DCR Request for comments
 about: Tell us about a feature that you're planning to implement in dotcom rendering
 title: "[RFC]"
 labels: RFC, dotcom-rendering